 One might interpret this result as one half the number of degrees of

-freedom of the -dimensional lattice, but this is of no direct physical
+-dimensional lattice, but this is of no direct physical

 importance.
 What is most interesting to us is the calculation of the